chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Archived Episode 1 - Kumandra.md

 - They take out their weapons and fight viciously.
 - Raya does get the upper hand, even with her cripple, and knocks Naamari backwards.
 - Naamari just smirks and shoots a whistling firework through the ceiling opening.

-> **PALACE COURTYARD, HEART**

 - At the palace, Benja is diplomat-ing with Virana.
 	- "Chief Virana!
 I hope our daughters' newfound friendship will foster a special bond between Heart and Fang."
 - Through a window, the firework explodes and illuminates the night sky.
 - Benja turns back, and Fang is gone.
 The other tribes start to catch on.

-#### Present: Confrontation
+#### Now: Confrontation

-> **CAVERN, NOMAD CAMP, TAIL (PRESENT)**
+%%
+- The nomad woman appears there behind Raya.
+- "You're not from Spine, your name is not Namaari, who are you and why have you lied to me?"
+%%

 - Raya: "You already planned to raid my camp while I was asleep."
-	- Nomad: "And you already planned to sneak into our precious river."
+	- Nomad: "And you already planned to come to our precious river."
 - "Look, I just wanted to find Sisu from the myths, and you wouldn't have let me near your river stream.
-She's not here, I've done no harm, so I will leave your family alone and be on my way."
+She's not here, so I will leave your family alone and be on my way."
 	- The nomad leader blocks her with a spear.
 	- "Not so fast.
 You think we'll just let you go?
 You lied to us.
 We're taking your jade pieces and your animal mount…"
 	- A nomad interrupts: "And her father's chain-whip-sword-weapon-thing!
 It's so epic!"
 	- "..and your Dragon Gem piece, please.
 And *then* you'll be on your way.
 You can take back your lemongrass too, it tastes nothing like they said."
-- Raya: "But you've never seen lemongrass before, you wouldn't be able to tell if it were actually padapepper?"
+- Raya: "You've not seen lemongrass before, you wouldn't be able to tell if it were actually padapepper?"
 	- The nomads start to droop their limbs.
 Raya smirks.
 - A small crack forms in the ground…

 #### Past: Druun unleashed

-> **CHAMBER OF THE DRAGON GEM, HEART - NIGHT (PAST)**

 - Young Raya and Namaari continue fighting, but Fang soldiers enter the room.
 	- Raya straightens her back, ready to fight to the death with her newfound anger.
 - SWOOSH!
 Benja repels into the room, dispatches a dozen different adversaries.
 His sword turns into a cool grappling whip which he uses to drive everyone back.
 	- This is the same whip-sword that adult Raya has.
 	- "You will not set foot on the Dragon Gem’s inner circle."
 - The soldiers of the other tribes file into the room, in awe of the Gem.